- Rational Approaches to Healing

 G. Mental Chatter/busy mind comes from a nervous system that is stressed with unresolved problems.
 If the remedies in that document don’t completely solve the problem, you can try GABA Plus (#1823-6) 2-3b which has a good reputation for calming a busy mind.
 These situations are attended by high stress levels so the recommendations in the Emotional Stress Release doc should be applied nightly.
 If even this doesn’t help you may need to make an appointment.

 H. Nightmares are indicators of the kinds of beliefs that torment our soul.
 As such they are gentle pointers to what past traumas we need to come to terms with.
 These beliefs are often a result of childhood trauma but could accompany Post Traumatic Stress Disorder.
 Adults and children are often helped by the Flower Essences.
 In this situation it would be good to make an appointment to determine which one would be best.
+Alternatively you can face the issues permanently by doing the exercises in my book.

 I. Sweating – This is NOT just a female problem.
 Often men tell me they have to get up and change clothes at night.
 If you are just doing the sweating at night, it is a healing sign and should pass when your liver resolves the problem – and it will resolve faster if you give it help w/liver herbs at breakfast.
 If this is a serious, long-standing or recurrent problem the Gentle Liver Cleanse would be an important therapy to close this chapter.
 (Add the NAC assist.)
 If the sweating occurs day and night then the endocrines are involved and it may be related to hypoglycemia with exhausted adrenals contributing.
 Sometimes the heat is from too much prescribed thyroid hormone.
 The endocrine document will give indicators as to where the imbalance is and how to begin addressing it.